Sarishatheiveegan/EXPERIMENT--04-INTERFACING-AN16X2-LCD-DISPLAY-WITH-ARM-/README.md

-# EXPERIMENT 04 INTERFACING AN16X2 LCD DISPLAY WITH ARM AND DISPLAY STRING
+# EXPERIMENT--04-INTERFACING-AN16X2-LCD-DISPLAY-WITH-ARM AND DISPLAY STRING

  ## Aim: To Interface a 16X2 LCD display to ARM controller  , and simulate it in Proteus
 ## Components required: STM32 CUBE IDE, Proteus 8 simulator .